Nautevol07VII-111/Custom-Network.-Protocol-Parser/README.md

 ## 🚀 Why This Project?

-Based on analysis of embedded systems and networking career requirements, this project bridges the gap between Arduino framework programming and professional embedded development by:
+This project bridges the gap between Arduino framework programming and professional embedded development by:

 1. **Demonstrating Protocol Implementation**: Shows understanding of how devices communicate over networks
 2. **Teaching Memory Management**: Uses C's manual memory handling like embedded systems require